MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 An Azure AI hub provides a collaborative workspace within which you can define one or more *projects*.
 Let's create a project and Azure AI hub.

+1. In a web browser, open [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.

 1. In the home page, select **+ Create project**.
 In the **Create a project** wizard you can see all the Azure resources that will be automatically created with your project, or you can customize the following settings by selecting **Customize** before selecting **Create**:

     - **Hub name**: *A unique name*